Air, Surfaces and Personnel Sampling

 Sampling locations and adequate sampling are critical components of an effective EM and should be specified in the written program or standard operating procedures.
 This is one area that we can work closely with our clients to develop.

-Air quality can be determined by either active (direct) sampling, in which a given volume of air is examined using a sampling machine, or by passive sampling using settle plates which give a measure of the sedimentation of contaminants over time.
+• Air (Passive and Active): Air quality can be determined by either active (direct) sampling, in which a given volume of air is examined using a sampling machine, or by passive sampling using settle plates which give a measure of the sedimentation of contaminants over time.

-In some clean room operations it is necessary to take samples of operators hands (finger dabs) or protective clothing to monitor gowning effectiveness and hand cleanliness.
+• Personnel: In some clean room operations it is necessary to take samples of operators hands (finger dabs) or protective clothing to monitor gowning effectiveness and hand cleanliness.